The Future of Liberty

 David Keene (00:19:01):

-Yeah, right.
-Although I think it's overstated these days.
-I mean, I remember when I was young and went to Washington and then I'd come home to my little town in Wisconsin.
-That was a big shot in Washington in my own mind.
-So I was making good money and doing this in working like we did in Washington 24 hours a day, seven days a week.
-And I'd come home and my younger brother worked at General Motors and he made a third as much money, he had a better house than I did a new car, and he only spent eight hours a day worrying about things.
+Yes, right.
+Although I think it’s overstated these days.
+I remember when I was young and went to Washington and then I'd come home to my little town in Wisconsin.
+I thought that I was a big shot in Washington in my own mind.
+So I was making good money and working like we did in Washington 24 hours a day, seven days a week.
+And I'd come home and my younger brother worked at General Motors and he made a third as much money, he had a better house than I did, a new car, and he only spent eight hours a day worrying about things.
 And I thought, what's wrong with this picture?
-Well, if you go across the country today, you get the picture mostly from eastern elites or western elites that these people must be, they're just in terrible shape because they don't want to go to Harvard.
-They don't want to be hedge fund managers.
-They're down there really suffering in these little towns because all they do is they have barbecues on weekends and hang out and clinging to their guns and go to church.
-That's what they want mean.
-One of the things is that they have, it's not that their values are worse, they're different.
-And I forget her name, wrote a book recently.
-She toured small towns and she said they're not as bad shape.
+Well, if you go across the country today, you get the picture mostly from eastern elites or western elites that these people must be in terrible shape because they don’t want to go to Harvard.
+They don’t want to be hedge fund managers.
+They're down there really suffering in these little towns because all they do is have barbecues on weekends, hang out, cling to their guns, and go to church.
+That's what they want.
+One of the things is that they have different values and I forget her name, but she wrote a book recently.
+She toured small towns and said they’re not in as bad of shape.
 Sure, they have drug problems in these towns just like they do in big cities and all that.
 But in fact, these people are largely pretty happy.
 They like the fact that they can hang out with their family and do all these things.

 Mitch Daniels (00:20:28):

-Yeah, what a surprise.
-No, I mean, it's been described as it anthropological dig when somebody from New York ventures out into the promises.
+Yes, what a surprise.
+It’s been described as an anthropological dig when somebody from New York ventures out into the promises.

 David Keene (00:20:40):

-I mean after the 2016 election, they actually sent safaris out.
-See, what are these people?
+After the 2016 election, they actually sent safaris out.
+Just to see what these people are.

 Mitch Daniels (00:20:46):

-I think that's the misconception.
-I think the economic, it surely is a factor and it surely has propelled some of this, but I think it was distinctly second to the defensive reaction to cultural aggression that said explicitly and just oozed from the pores of people who dominate the airwaves and other places
+I think that’s the misconception.
+The economic factor is certainly part of it and has propelled some of this, but it was distinctly secondary to the defensive reaction against cultural aggression — the kind that was expressed openly and seemed to ooze from the people who dominated the airwaves and other places.

 David Keene (00:21:08):